 Sometimes they get dragged into a workshop I'm running.
 It's not fun for them or me.
 They are pretty grumpy and argumentative.
 Most times, they just want to be seen and noticed.
 They are only just holding onto their high performing status - and they know it.
 Their glory days are behind them.

 Maintaining high performance can be a daunting and draining task.
-While high-growth companies are a rarity in the long term, it is crucial for high-performers to continuously enhance their leadership skills to prevent a loss of momentum.
-Without refining their leadership capabilities, the ability to sustain a fast pace becomes limited.
+While high-growth companies are a rarity in the long term, it is crucial for high-potential employees to continuously enhance a range of skills to prevent a loss of momentum.
+Without refining their leadership capabilities, particularly soft skills, the ability to sustain a fast pace becomes limited.

 Many leaders face challenges not only in adapting to change but also in effectively guiding their teams through unpredictable circumstances.
 Successfully navigating through periods of declining revenue or shifts in direction demands leaders who are willing to embrace change and are dedicated to acquiring the essential leadership tools that may have been overlooked due to time constraints.